Tucson Toros: Notable broadcasters

-The ballpark was home to the Tucson Cowboys in the 1930s to 1950s, and the spring training home of the Cleveland Indians from 1945 through 1992.
-Parts of the 1989 movie Major League were filmed at Hi Corbett Field, using the University of Arizona baseball team as extras.
-In 1993 it became the Spring Training home of the expansion Colorado Rockies, the first major league team in the Mountain time zone.

-Despite the 1998 opening of Tucson Electric Park, the Colorado Rockies have continued to train at Hi Corbett.
-USA Baseball was headquartered at Hi Corbett from 1997 to 2003.
-From 2004 to 2006 Hi Corbett was home to the Arizona Heat women's pro softball team, with a season from June to August.
-As of 2009, the venue is shared by the Rockies and the Toros.

-The Rockies played their final game in Tucson against the Arizona Diamondbacks in March 2010.
-Both teams moved their spring training camps to the more lucrative Phoenix suburbs.

 Off the field

 Some popular Toros promotions included Turn Back the Clock Night, "bull bells" and a cow-milking contest on Arizona Dairy Night, and the annual Diamond Dig in the base paths.
 Huey Lewis once wrote and performed a theme song for the Tucson Toros (circa 1993).
 Ray Charles also appeared in concert after a Tucson Toros game in the early 1990s.
 Toros broadcasters Vince Cotroneo, Mario Impemba and Matt Vasgersian all went on to major league broadcast jobs.

-The team mascot, Tuffy the Toro, also appeared intermittently with the Tucson Sidewinders.

 The Tucson Toros were featured in an episode of Highway To Heaven, titled "Popcorn, Peanuts and Cracker Jacks."
 Parts of the episode were filmed at Hi Corbett Field.

-Major League, starring Tom Berenger, Charlie Sheen, Corbin Bernsen and Wesley Snipes was filmed at Hi Corbett Field.
-The Cleveland Indians held spring training in Tucson from 1947 to 1992; to add to the realistic feel of the movie it was shot at the same locations where the Cleveland Indians played.
+The team mascot, Tuffy the Toro, also appeared intermittently with the Tucson Sidewinders before being phased out.
+A new mascot was introduced in 1998; Sandy Sidewinder, a snake with arms.